OmkarKirpan/pptxTrans/memory-bank/activeContext.md

   - Implement proper cleanup of temporary files in the processor service
   - Use connection pooling and caching in the Audit Service
   - Consider adding pagination controls to all list views
+  - Zustand store should implement selective subscriptions to prevent unnecessary re-renders
+  - Monitor store size and serialization performance for persistence

 - **Deployment Strategy:**
   - Containerize all microservices for consistent deployment